ar4/deepwave/docs/elastic.rst

 where, for conciseness, half grid cell shifts are represented by a prime, for example :math:`B^{y'x'}` is the buoyancy at locations :math:`(y+\frac{1}{2}, x+\frac{1}{2})`. :math:`\delta_{r_y}`, :math:`\delta_{r_x}`, and :math:`\delta_{r_p}`, are the locations of :math:`v_y`, :math:`v_x`, and pressure receivers, respectively.
 To ensure the velocity receiver data covers the same time range as the input sources, the recordings are shifted by half a time step before being returned to the user.

 A "free surface" refers to a surface where the traction is zero.
 For example, if the :math:`y` dimension is depth, then for the top surface to be a free surface we need :math:`\sigma_{yy}=0` and :math:`\sigma_{xy}=0` there.
 Different methods have been proposed to implement this.
-Deepwave currently uses the `W-AFDA <https://doi.org/10.1023/A:1019866422821>`_ approach, and applies it to all four edges so that setting the PML width to zero on any of them will result in a free surface.
-W-AFDA uses non-symmetric finite difference stencils near the edges, so no values beyond the free surface are needed for calculations.
-It also imposes the zero-traction constraint by setting the relevant stresses to zero in the calculations.
+Deepwave uses the `improved vacuum method <https://doi.org/10.1190/geo2011-0067.1>`_ approach, so setting the property models to zero at any point will result in a free surface there.